 The Association and NHCOA have collaborated to created tools for Promotores (Community Health Workers) engagement.
 In the Hispanic/Latino community, promotores are recognized as trusted laypeople who provide health education and outreach services to the community.
 The Association, together with NHCOA, encourages Alzheimer’s Association chapters to recruit promotores as volunteers who play a valuable role in extending the reach of the Association in Hispanic/Latino communities.

-SAGE is the country's largest and oldest organization dedicated to improving the lives of lesbian, gay, bisexual and transgender (LGBT) older adults.
+SAGE is the country's largest and oldest organization dedicated to improving the lives of LGBT older adults.
 SAGE has 26 locations in 19 states and Washington, D.C., as well as a national presence regarding LGBT advocacy, support services, materials and training that the entire Association will benefit from.
 Many of our Alzheimer’s Association chapters have a local relationship with SAGE, and we're excited to take this to the next level.

 SAGE and the Alzheimer's Association are committed to a strategic and multipronged partnership approach that will evolve as we identify needs, learn best practices and explore additional opportunities to engage the LGBT community in the full mission of the Alzheimer's Association.

 The current key initiatives of this collaboration include: